 I learned early on how limited attention spans can be, and don’t kid yourself that it’s because of the internet age, it’s always been that way, at least in my experience.
 And it’s not confined to the young, older people console themselves with that myth.

-It makes perfect sense to start your work at home and quickly get something on paper for people to see.
-I like to have the outline, some rough shading, and the eyes are drawn perfectly before it goes on show as my ‘work in progress’.
+It makes perfect sense to start your work at home and get something on paper for people to see.
+I like having the outline in place, some rough shading, and the eyes drawn before it goes on show

 If You Teach Your Art You Must Be Entertaining